Which entropy for general physical theories?: A case study: the information content in Bilocal Classical Theory

 Another interesting feature of the information content in this theory is that it is strictly positive for all states of any system.
 In particular, the Shannon entropy of any sharp probability distribution is vanishing, whence, for any system $\rA$, it holds that

 This is in contrast with what we know from classical, quantum and fermionic theory, where the information content is vanishing if and only if the state is pure.
-In this respect, one is led to stick to the notion of purity an operational meaning by saying that we have maximal knowledge about a physical system whenever it is in a pure state.
-In \cite{PhysRevA.105.052222}, it has been shown that property \ref{prop:atom_paralcomp_states} (atomicity of parallel composition of states) and the uniqueness of purifications up to reversible transofrmations on the ancillary system, are sufficient conditions for this interpretation.
-Notably, a converse is also true, namely that if $I(\phi)=0$ whenever the state $\phi$ is pure then state purity is preserved under parallel composition.
+In this respect, one is led to give the notion of purity an operational meaning by saying that we have maximal knowledge about a physical system whenever it is in a pure state.
+In \cite{PhysRevA.105.052222} (proposition V.2) It has been shown that atomicity of parallel composition of states (definition \ref{prop:atom_paralcomp_states}) and the uniqueness of purifications up to reversible transofrmations on the ancillary system, are sufficient conditions for this interpretation.
+Notably, a converse is also true \cite{PhysRevA.105.052222} (proposition V.2), namely that if $I(\phi)=0$ whenever the state $\phi$ is pure then state purity is preserved under parallel composition.
 Here we explicitly see that in a theory that violates atomicity of parallel composition of states also pure states can have non vanishing information content.